MagicCrouton/theMostMagicalCrouton/README.md

 ## Usage

+As a user I want to be able to generate images and accompanying Learn to pronounce captions from my input.
+The captions must be coherent and related to each generated image regardless of what type of input is given.

 Users will be guided to create an AI generated 4 pane comic.
-This will be achieved by using a mad lib styles.
+This will be achieved by using a mad lib style forms generated from 4 story variations.
+Though there is only four variations, The Magical Crouton leverages AI to generate unique story illustration with acompaying caption.

 To use this site you will need to have an open AI api key. the site will automatically prompt the user if no key is detected.
 API keys are stored in local memory on user side browser.

 ## Site Links
 Live Site URL: https://magiccrouton.github.io/theMostMagicalCrouton/